The Finnish way – charting the path towards carbon-neutrality

 Business-driven approach, bottom-up

 Finnish industries were given the task and the opportunity by the government to explicate how they would achieve carbon neutrality and what governmental support would be needed.
-A bottom-up approach enabled the sectors to come up with their own solutions.
+A bottom-up approach enabled the sectors to come up with their own solutions at their own expense.
 These then also served as common ground for joint action.
-Moreover, the industry commitment to their self-set goals for carbon neutrality has proven to be notably strong.

 What came out was a global first: a national low-carbon roadmap effort where the outcome was interactively produced by the sectors themselves, but in a compatible fashion.
 The linkages and trade-offs between the sectors were considered since the beginning.